crystalcommerce/cc-cli/README.md

     $ cc

+First config/cc_api_keys.yml must be generated.
+In order to generate:

+    $ cc init --ssologin <ssologin> --key <key>

+The license key pair `<ssologin>` and `<key>` are basically just basic auth username and password respectively.
+To obtain a license key, contact: contact: Jerad Ellison or call (206) 274-7437 Ext.
+3.

 These are the available commands:

     cc catalogcategories                                                # returns < name | seoname | description | available_on | set_code | product_type_id >